Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 The Flux will give you all of the data one you ask once.
 While it it up to the user to fetch all of the data.
 Which leaves us with a window of time where the Flux is producing data, while the user is doing stuff other than asking to fill another buffer.

-So in order to make a succesfull conversion, we need to return the data from the `Flux<DataBuffer>` in the same sequence as we received it, to each sequential read call of the Async Input Stream.
+So in order to make a successfully conversion, we need to return the data from the `Flux<DataBuffer>` in the same sequence as we received it, to each sequential read call of the Async Input Stream.

+There is a blocking way to accomplish this and that would be to turn the Flux into a Iterable, which is natively supported by the Reactor library.
+Unfortunately, again, there is native support for non-blocking Flux iteration.

+Again, I had to make my own implementation. which I will cover a little bit later.

 #### Part One